-Barbara Borman, RN, was selected through a nationwide process to serve as a Caregiving at Life’s End educator.
+Barbara Borman, RN, Hospice of St. Francis’ Caregiver Educator, was selected through a nationwide process to serve as a Caregiving at Life’s End educator.
 Ms. Borman works with caregivers on compassionate communication, the spiritual aspects of caregiving, end-of-life care, and making important decisions.

-“Caregivers need more education, support and services, and we’re working with the community to help meet that need,” says Bruce Wolters, Hospice of St. Francis president and chief executive officer.
+“Caregivers need more education, support and services, and we are working with the community to help meet that need,” says Joseph Killian, Hospice of St. Francis president and chief executive officer.
 “We help people give a great gift, providing care and support for a friend or family member in the last years of life.”

-Caregiving at Life’s End and the Caregiver Education and Resource Program are free and open to all caregivers in Brevard County.
+Caregiving at Life’s End and the Caregiver Education and Resource Program are free and open to all residents of Brevard County.
 Please contact Ms. Borman to learn more about these important educational tools.
-She can be reached at 321.269.4240 x330 or firstname.lastname@example.org.
+She can be reached at 321.269.4240 x3452 or firstname.lastname@example.org.

 Ongoing Caregiver Support Group meets from 1 p.m. to 2:30 p.m. every 2nd and 4th Wednesday of each month at Sunflower House located in the east end of Merritt Square Mall on Merritt Island.

 Current Caregiver Education and resource program offerings, dates, times and locations, can be viewed at http://www.hospiceofstfrancis.com/category/news.